dermesser/photosync/README.md

 yet, but definitely usable.

 photosync only ever downloads photos, i.e. the synchronization works from Google Photos as Source of Truth to your local storage.
-Don't worry about deleting photos locally; although you have to use the slow `--resync` option (note: not yet implemented :) to re-download them.
+Don't worry about deleting photos locally; although you have to use the slow `--resync` option to re-download them.

 photosync is fast enough for reasonably large libraries.
 My library of ~50'000 photos was indexed in roughly an hour;
 the (resumable) download takes another few hours, depending on latency and photo size.